 Something Tamed Something Wild

-From 2016, this is one of those songs that just lingers (in a very good way) because you’ve put it on so many playlists) and gets better with time.
+From 2016, this is one of those songs that endures (because you’ve put it on so many playlists) and gets better with time.

 Someone To You